ybarnatan/glm-poi-bn/README.md

 📊 Aim

 Perform statistical modelling of fertility of invasive species *Pinus nigra* featuring GLMs.
-See the `GLM Poi and BN.md` file.
+See the `.html` file.

 💻 Stack